buildpacks/spec/platform.md

 }
 ```
 Where:
-- `app` MUST contains one entry per app slice layer where
+- `app` MUST contain one entry per app slice layer where
   - `sha` MUST contain the digest of the uncompressed layer
 - `config.sha` MUST the digest of the uncompressed layer containing launcher config
 - `launcher.sha` MUST the digest of the uncompressed layer containing the launcher binary
 - `buildpacks` MUST contain one entry per buildpack that participated in the build where
   - `key` is required and MUST contain the buildpack ID
   - `version` is required and MUST contain the buidpack Version
-  - `layers` is required and MUST contain one entry per launch layer contributed by the given buildpack where
+  - `layers` is required and MUST contain one entry per launch layer contributed by the given buildpack.
+  - For each entry in `layers`:
     - the key  MUST be the name of the layer
     - the value MUST contain JSON representation of the `layer.toml` with an additional `sha` key, containing the digest of the uncompressed layer
+    - the value MUST contain an additional `sha` key, containing the digest of the uncompressed layer
 - `run-image.topLayer` must contain the uncompressed digest of the top layer of the run-image
 - `run-image.reference` MUST uniquely identify the run image.
 It MAY contain one of the following
   - an image ID (the digest of the uncompressed config blob)